 100 Town Square Pl., Jersey City

 The playground here takes advantage of its urban setting, offering jaw-dropping, unobstructed views of the NYC skyline.
 This is a neighborhood with a lot of recent construction, and the playground is new and modern, too, blending into its surroundings with a silver and dark blue color scheme.
-Kids will ignore the view and have a blast climbing up the funky cargo nets, spinning in the stand-up merry-go-round before dashing off to cool down in the big splash area.
+Kids will ignore the view and have a blast climbing up the funky cargo nets and riding the carousel (open on weekends) before dashing off to cool down in the big splash area which opened Memorial Day weekend.

 Don’t Miss: The beach!
 There’s an actual beachfront here where kids can bring their beach toys and dip their toes in the sand.
 It’s not quite the Jersey Shore (since there’s no ocean to play in), but it’s a great nearby alternative.
 And with the spray ground just steps away, they can still get wet.